 #34 Don’t Worry About Trying to Grow Coralline Algae

 This is common for newcomers to the hobby.
 You will get all amped up about growing that purple algae and buy stuff like purple up.
 Coralline algae is actually quite easy to grow once your tank stabilizes.
 All it needs is consistent calcium and alkalinity levels – which can be done by consistent water changes.
 Don’t buy that purple up, just get a good rock from a trusted reef keeper that you know, keep up with your maintenance, and let nature takes its course.
 After a few months, you’ll be wishing it wouldn’t grow on your aquarium glass.

 Aquarium Dry Rock Rules!
 There are so many advantages to using dry rock instead of live rock.
 You can cut it and shape the rock, you can aquascape it freely, it has zero pests, it saves the wild reef, and it is cheaper.
-Dry Rock is the only rock I use and recommend now.
 Get a piece of coralline encrusted rock from a friend when you are ready to introduced coralline or purchase a colored dry rock like Caribsea Reef Rock.

 It is not as simple as getting a bunch of rock and putting it into the tank to create a great looking scape.
 Several featured tank of the months on forums you see are masterfully aquascaped through a lot of planning.
 Rockwork is drilled, cut, epoxied, and chiseled.
 It is usually done with aquarium dry rock and the rockwork is laid out on card board to visualize the aquascape.
 It is an artwork in itself.

 #37 Epoxying Rocks is a Dirty Secret for Bare Bottom Aquarium